-All of the early retirement reduction factors shown are the ultimate factors.
+All of the early retirement reduction factors shown are the ultimate factors with augmentation reflected.
 These are being phased in from the prior factors over a five-year period beginning July 1, 2015.
+Beginning July 1, 2019, the augmentation component will be phased out over five years, for member who are not at least age 62 with 30 years of service.